jigpu/linuxwacom-wiki-archive/wiki/Distribution_Specific_Linuxwacom_Installation.md

 Once yum found everything it needs, press "y" to begin the installation process.

-Compiling the driver
+**Compiling the driver**

-`  1.
-Compiling the driver is simple.
-You need to configure a custom installer, create it,  and `
+1. Compiling the driver is simple.
+You need to configure a custom installer, create it, and install it.

-install it.
 Type the following commands:

 `     su - root`
 `     cd /usr/tmp/linuxwacom-0.8.4`